rtous/edcav/mysql/README.md

 ## 1. Introduction

-This session has two goals, on the one hand to have a first contact with a (Relational) Database Management System (RDBMS), particularly MySQL.
-On the other hand, this session will allow you to practice what you learned about the SQL language during the theory classes.
+This session provides an introduction to (Relational) Database Management Systems (RDBMS), particularly MySQL, and demonstrates their usage for storing and retrieving multimedia metadata.

 ## 2. Environment settings